Skip to main content

 • Teaching and Teacher Education

-Thesis or Oral Examination
+Thesis or Oral Examination (6 units)

 Students must complete 6 units by writing a thesis paper or presenting three 15-paged papers written in MAS courses in an oral presentation to MAS committee members.